 If a student passes a previously failed course, the original failure remains on the transcript as an "F" grade and is included in the total number of accumulated failures in the student's academic record.
 The grade from the original failed course is no longer used in the computation of the GPA following repeat of the course.
 The grade from the repeated course will be factored into the overall GPA.

 Under exceptional circumstances, such as academic probation or extended program, students may retake a Midwestern University course in which they have earned a "C." The Program Director and the CHS Dean must approve this retake option.
 Typically, a maximum of three courses with "C" grades can be retaken, and a course may only be retaken once.
 The original "C" grade will remain on the transcript but will not be used in the computation of the GPA following the completion of the repeated course.
 The new grade will be factored into the overall GPA.

 All repeated courses are subject to additional tuition.
 Students should consult with their financial aid advisor regarding the financial implications of repeated coursework.

 Readmission After Dismissal for Poor Academic Performance

 It is at the discretion of each CHS academic program to readmit a student who has been dismissed for poor academic performance.
 To initiate the reapplication process, candidates must complete and submit a new application and proceed through the standard application process established by the program.
 Before reapplying, however, individuals should seek the advice of an admissions counselor.
-It is expected that the individual would have addressed documented deficiencies before reapplication and be able to demonstrate that he/she meets all admission requirements and technical standards of the program.
+It is expected that these individuals would have addressed documented deficiencies before reapplication and be able to demonstrate that they meet all admission requirements and technical standards of the program.